cybex-gmbh/transmorpher/README.md

 provides the functionality of invalidating the CDN's cache.
 The `CloudFrontHelper` class provides an implementation for CloudFront and can be viewed as an example.

-You will also have to adjust the `transmorpher.php` configuration value for the `cdn_helper`.
+You will also have to adjust the `transmorpher.php` configuration value for the `cdn_helper`:

 ```php
 'cdn_helper' => App\Helpers\YourCdnClass::class,